 It isn’t necessary to be an expert on the California Trail or history.
 All that’s required is a love of people, good communication skills, and a warm smile.

 Native American History Volunteers

 The California Trail Center seeks volunteers to demonstrate traditional Great Basin Indian lifeways, both indoors and outdoors.
 Examples include Indian beadwork, traditional Native foods, and basket making.

 Pioneer and Mountain Man Reenactors

 The Trail Center also seeks volunteers to share their unique pioneer or mountain man skill.
 Just a few examples include: Operating a spinning wheel, performing traditional music in the pioneer camp, or cooking fresh biscuits over a campfire.
 During California Trail Days, reenactors have the opportunity to interact with hundreds of visitors in the span of one weekend.

 Reenactors provide visitors with an authentic experience of life on the trail.
 Encouraging visitors to see, touch, smell, hear, and taste history greatly enriches their experience.

 The education program at the Trail Center is wide and varied.
 Some volunteer educators teach students about pioneers and the California Trail.
 Others utilize our 40 acre site to focus on outdoor environmental education programs, and teach students about Great Basin biology and geology.

-California Trail Days: Volunteers greet visitors, monitor trails and exhibits, help children play with traditional toys and games, provide demonstrations and much more.
-In 2018, California Trail Days takes place May 19th thru 20th.
+Volunteers greet visitors, monitor trails and exhibits, help children play with traditional toys and games, provide demonstrations and much more.
+In 2019, California Trail Days takes place May 18th thru 19th.

-For more information about volunteer opportunities at the California Trail Interpretive Center, please contact Park Ranger Alex Rose at 775/738-1849.
+For more information about volunteer opportunities at the California Trail Interpretive Center, please contact Park Ranger Greg Feathers at (775)738-1849.